jackw01/led-control/README.md

 ## Install
 ### Hardware Setup
 1. Obtain a Raspberry Pi (any model), a WS2812B or SK6812B LED strip (SK6812 RGB/White LEDs are highly recommended), and a suitable 5V power supply.
-2. Read [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi) and follow the directions to connect the LED strip to your Raspberry Pi.
-Installing the Python library and testing the LED strip with an example program is optional.
+2. Connect the LED strip to your Raspberry Pi:
+    - Pi GND to LED GND
+    - Pi GPIO18 to LED Data in
+    - Power supply ground to LED GND
+    - Power supply 5V to LED 5V

+   See [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11) for other ways to connect the LED strips or using a level shifter.

 Know what you're doing with electricity.
 Addressable LEDs can draw a lot of current, especially in long strips.
 You should budget [at least 50mA for each LED at full brightness](https://www.pjrc.com/how-much-current-do-ws2812-neopixel-leds-really-use/), which means 7.5A for 150 LEDs (5 meters of 30 LED/m strip, 2.5m of 60LED/m strip, ~1m of 144LED/m strip...).
 In practice, your LED strips probably won't draw this much current, but it's good to have a power supply capable of handling it.